Powerbox Editors in Odoo 18

 Creating a Custom Powerbox Plugin

-Create the JavaScript Plugin File
+Create the Plugin File

 /** @odoo-module **/